Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 ### Explaining the bitwise operations

 In this section I'll explain the bitwise operations.
-They're not relevant to the rest of this post, so if you already know how they work, or you don't care, feel free to skip to the [next section](#dont-write-your-own-board).
+They're not relevant to the rest of this guide, so if you already know how they work, or you don't care, feel free to skip to the [next section](#dont-write-your-own-board).

 I'll explain from top to bottom.